microsoft/code-with-engineering-playbook/docs/code-quality/README.md

 > "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand." - Martin Fowler

+## Freedom of Code

+**TODO:** Note about freedom of code.
+This isn't a set of prescriptive rules that *must* be following.
+Objective is to share a set of patterns and practices.
+This shouldn't be used as a checklist for code reviews.
+For advise and guideance for effective code reviews, see [here](../code-reviews/).

 ## Clean Code

 Robert C. Martin introduces Clean Code with a humorous anecdote about the number of WTFs/minute that a developer might experience when reading poorly written code.